Okizeme Frame Data

 Detailed Information

-• Face up fall recoveries allow early P+K+G input (2 frames after getting hit).
-The directional input must be done within the ukemi window to register as a side roll fall recovery.
-Face down fall recoveries do not allow early P+K+G inputs.
-They must be done within the ukemi window.
+• Some standard fall recoveries allow early [P][+][K][+][G] input (2 frames after getting hit).
+The directional input must be done within the ukemi input window to register as a side roll fall recovery.
+Some standard fall recoveries do not allow early [P][+][K][+][G] inputs.
+They must be done within the ukemi input window.
+It is unknown what determines early [P][+][K][+][G] input.
+For example, Aoi getting hit by Aoi [2][1][4][P][+][K] followed by [3][3][P][+][K] does not allow it, but replacing [3][3][P][+][K] with [6][K] does.

 • 1st frame: hold input for 11 frames